Eelco Schattorie: Al-Ettifaq: 2016-2017

-In August 2016, Eelco joined Al-Ettifaq for the 4th time.
-The goal was to promote their Olympic Team to the highest division of Saudi Arabian football.
-On the 29 October 2016 Eelco replaced Tunisian Head coach Djamel Belkacem and defeated Al Tawoon 3-0 in his first game in charge of Ettifaq.
-As agreed before the game Eelco would step back to the Olympic Team and Spanish coach Juan Carlos Garrido took over the rest of the season. on 18 February 2017 Juan Carlos Garrido was sacked after a very disappointing 12 games no winning streak, and Eelco was again called upon as caretaker coach and saw out the rest of the Season.
-Eelco was in charge for the last 9 games and saved the team from relegation.
+In August 2016, Eelco joined Al-Ettifaq for the 4th time, with an ambition to promote their Olympic Team to the highest division of Saudi Arabian football.
+On 29 October 2016 Eelco replaced Tunisian head coach Djamel Belkacem and defeated Al Taawoun 3-0 in his first game in charge.
+Eelco would step back to the Olympic Team, and Spanish coach Juan Carlos Garrido took over the rest of the season.
+On 18 February 2017 Garrido was sacked after 12 games without a win, and so Eelco was once again called upon as caretaker coach until the end of the season.
+Eelco was in charge of the last 9 games and saved the team from relegation.

 NorthEast United

-On 4 January 2018 Eelco was appointed as the assistant coach of Avram Grant in Northeast United and after Grant left the head coach position and remained as technical advisor.
-On 17 August 2018, it was announced that Eelco has joined Indian Super League club Northeast United as the head coach for the season 2018-19.
-Under him Northeast United reached to the playoffs for the first time in club's history.
+On 4 January 2018 Eelco was appointed as the assistant coach of Avram Grant in Northeast United.
+On 17 August 2018 it was announced that Eelco had been promoted as the head coach for the 2018-19 season.
+Under him, NorthEast United would reachto the playoffs for the first time in the club's history.